 The District is made up of one or more circuits.
 It exists primarily to advance the mission of the Church in a region by providing support for the circuits in line with the connexional priorities.

-As well, as providing leadership within the district, the chair is a member of the connexional leadership team, with an overview of the whole Connexion.
+Each District is led by a District Chair.
+As well as providing leadership within the district, the chair is a member of the Connexional Leaders’ Forum, with an overview of the whole connexion.

 Districts differ in terms of the kind of support they offer to local churches and circuits, but this can often include: